Lagrange Multipliers and Duality with Applications to Constrained Support Vector Machine: The Support Vector Machine Problem and Its Extensions

-Suppose that we are applying either a standard gradient or accelerated gradient method to solve \eqref{SVMD1 matrix}, then the algorithm generates an iterative sequence $\{\lambda_k\}$ to approximate a solution $\lambda^{*}$ of \eqref{SVMD1 matrix}.
-Given $\lambda_k$ at the end of the algorithm, we recover
+Suppose that we are applying either a standard gradient or accelerated gradient method to solve \eqref{SVMD1 matrix}, then the algorithm generates an iterative sequence $\{\lambda_k\}\subset\R^m_+$ to approximate a solution $\lambda^{*}$ of \eqref{SVMD1 matrix}.
+Given $\lambda_k$ at the end of the algorithm, we recover as an approximate solution to the primal SVM problem \eqref{SVMP1}.
+If we can guarantee $\|\lambda_k - \lambda^{*}\| \leq \epsilon$ for a given tolerance $\epsilon > 0$, then we have